Sam-Nithya/sqlalchemy-challenge/README.md

  created a new repository called sqlalchemy-challenge — ✔️ Directory Structure:

-created a folder for the challenge (e.g., SurfsUp) and placed the necessary files (Jupyter notebook, app.py) inside. — ✔️
+created a folder for the challenge (SurfsUp) and placed the necessary files (Jupyter notebook, app.py) inside. — ✔️

 Jupyter Notebook:
 Followed the steps for climate data analysis in the notebook, including: